 Answer questions and see how you rank against other players.Play Now

-Bill Wyman was born October 24, 1936 in Lewishman, England.
-Following service in the Royal Navy, Wyman taught himself bass and auditioned for The Rolling Stones in 1962.
-The band became successful throughout the 1960's and 1970's, which Wyman used to launch a solo career that continues to this day.
+Born on October 24, 1936, in Lewishman, England, Bill Wyman taught himself bass and auditioned for The Rolling Stones in 1962, following his service in the Royal Navy.
+The band became successful throughout the 1960s and 1970s, which Wyman used to launch a solo career that continues to this day.

-Born William George Perks on October 24, 1936, in Lewishman, Kent.
+Born William George Perks on October 24, 1936, in Lewishman, Kent, England.
 As a child, Wyman played organ with his father, taking up piano lessons at age 10.
-After serving in the Armed Forces in the British Navy, he returned to England, took a job as a carpenter, and set about teaching himself to play bass guitar.
+After serving in the Armed Forces in the British Navy, he returned to England, took a job as a carpenter and set about teaching himself to play bass guitar.

 Exploring other creative outlets, Wyman has written several books.
 He explored his time with the Rolling Stones in Stone Alone: The Story of a Rock and Roll Band (1990), Rolling with the Stones (2002), The Stones: A History in Cartoons (2006), and The Rolling Stones: In the Beginning (2006).
 A true fan of blues music, he also wrote Bill Wyman's Blues Odyssey: A Journey to Music's Heart and Soul (2001).
 Wyman is also a gifted photographer whose portraits of artist Marc Chagall were published in 1998's Wyman Shoots Chagall.